On the Computation of General Vector-valued Modular Forms: Implementation

 where~$\chi$ runs through Dirichlet characters modulo~$N$, $\rho_\chi \hra \rho_N$ is as in~\eqref{eq:def:rhoN_rhochi}, and~$\cE_k(\chi) \subseteq \cE_k(N)$ is the corresponding subspace with~$\rho_\chi^\vee \thra \cE_k(\chi)$ as in Proposition~\ref{prop:abstract_eis}.
 It yields the direct sum decomposition

 that replaces the space of invariants in Algorithm~\ref{alg:main_algorithm}.
 The advantage of this decomposition lies in reducing the size of each representation for which we have to compute invariants on the left hand side of~\eqref{eq:def:thm:main_algorithm_preparation:phiE} at the expense of introducing further roots of unity in the Fourier expansion on its right hand side.
 When working numerically or modulo a suitable prime~$p$, the latter is hardly relevant for performance.
+A more detailed discussion of this issue can be found in Section~\ref{ssec:arithmetic_base_field}.